Lee Yang Xuan: Early career

 Studying at The Chinese Foundation Secondary School, Lee was a member of Kitchee reserves in the 2011–12 season.
 He joined Southern youth team in the 2012–13 season.

 Southern

-Due to the departure of first choice goalkeeper Diego Jose Gomez Heredia, Southern head coach Fung Hoi Man invited him to train with first team.
-He spent whole season on the bench, except the final match of the season against Kitchee of the Hong Kong Season Play-offs semi-finals on 19 May 2013.
-He started in the match due to the injury of first choice Chiu Yu Ming.
+Due to the departure of first choice goalkeeper Diego Jose Gomez Heredia, Southern head coach Fung Hoi Man invited Leeto train with first team.
+He spent whole season on the bench, except the final match of the season against Kitchee of the Hong Kong season play-offs semi-finals on 19 May 2013.
+Lee started in the match due to the injury of first choice Chiu Yu Ming.
 He conceded two goals and the team lost 0–2 to end the season.

-In the 2013–14 season, his squad number has changed from 1 to 37.
+In the 2013–14 season, Lee's squad number has changed from 1 to 37.